malaikagalvan/IDS2024S/hw/3/README.md

 1. Experiment, Theory, Computational
-2. Preedictive Computing, Numerical Simulation, Data driven discovery (machine learning)
+2. Predictive Computing, Numerical Simulation, Data-driven discovery (machine learning)
 3. Deductive reasoning: An apple is a fruit because it contains seeds.
    Plausible reasoning: Product sales rose because we lowered the price.
-4. Its rainy because its cloudy
+4. It's rainy because it's cloudy
 5. Deductive reasoning.
 If an alarm is ringing in a jewelry store with a broken window, then the man carrying a bag of jewelry out the window is the suspect.
 If a then b then c
 6.
 13. a) bit